Ste4s/DvEnEnhancement/README.md

 # Dvorak keyboard enhancement for Evernote

-This extension enhances Dvorak keyboard shortcut support when editing notes on [Evernote.com](Evernote.com).
+This [Chrome extension](https://chromewebstore.google.com/detail/dvorak-evernote-extension/logfaanhcndicfilipkclgchponfgiem) enhances Dvorak keyboard shortcut support when editing notes on [Evernote.com](Evernote.com).

 It's a small improvement for a tiny subset of Evernote users: Dvorak keyboardists who want to use standard underline or italic keyboard shortcuts, which currently do not work as expected in Evernote: